-Last Updated on August 30, 2024
+Last Updated on March 3, 2026

 Have you ever dreamed of applying for undergraduate programmes to study abroad?
-You might have heard of two of the biggest and most prominent exams, the SAT V/s ACT.
+You might have heard of two of the biggest and most prominent exams, the SAT vs ACT.
 These exams are taken by students who want to study abroad for different undergraduate programmes, but do you know what the difference is between the SAT and ACT?
 Which one is easier and better for you?
 This blog will tell you about the difference between the SAT and ACT and which one you should prefer.

 Although there is no formal word on the specifics of SAT eligibility as of yet, it is advised that high school graduates take the test.
 The SAT exam is widely accepted by not only US universities but also universities in the UK, Canada, and Australia.